 Please keep in mind, outside members do not serve on comps committees, because oftentimes they are not in a position to evaluate.
 If you plan to have an outside member on your dissertation committee, please add the training director or faculty head as your third committee member in place of the outside committee member as temporary members to review comps.
-Thus, your "comps committee" might be: chair, CCP faculty (member), and Dr. Dillon (training director) or Dr. Spanierman (faculty head) (member).
+Thus, your "comps committee" might be: chair, CCP faculty (member), and Dr. Warner (training director) or Dr. Spanierman (faculty head) (member).
 This will be reflected in Part III of the "Report of Doctoral Comprehensive Examination" form.

-When you submit your Comprehensive Portfolio Checklist, please include the internal "Report of Doctoral Comprehensive Examination" and "Committee Approval" forms.
-The outside member needs to sign the "Committee Approval" form.
+When you submit your Comprehensive Portfolio Checklist, please include the internal Report of Doctoral Comprehensive Examination and Committee Approval forms, which are available here.
+The outside member needs to sign the Committee Approval form.
 If you have an outside member for your dissertation committee please include the CV and justification blurb with the forms.
 Scanned signatures are fine for our internal forms.
 As soon the CCP faculty and Graduate College approve comps and your outside member, you could make the change on your iPOS electronically to delete the training director or faculty head and include your outside member.

 - 2. The student works closely with the chair and, as appropriate, committee members to develop a dissertation proposal.
 It is important for the student to learn what the particular chair's expectations are for the proposal.
 Generally, the proposal provides a statement of problem, rationale for the research supported by empirical literature, research questions or hypotheses, proposed methodology (including the projected data analysis), and references, with ancillary materials appended, per APA style. - 3.
 Only after the approval of the Comprehensive Examination portfolio may the student schedule a proposal meeting with the chair and committee to receive formal feedback on the proposal and approval to proceed with the dissertation research.
-Unless other arrangements have been made with the committee, it is customary for the student to provide a copy of the proposal to their committee members two weeks before the proposal meeting. - 4.
-After the proposal has been approved by the committee, the student submits the completed and signed Report of the Doctoral Dissertation Proposal form to the faculty head.
-Once this form has been approved by Graduate College, the student is considered to have been admitted to doctoral candidacy.
+Unless other arrangements have been made with the committee, it is customary for the student to provide a copy of the proposal to their committee members two weeks before the proposal meeting.

+4. After the proposal has been approved by the committee, the student submits the completed and signed Report of the Doctoral Dissertation Proposal form to the faculty head.
+Once this form has been approved by the unit, entered into the ASU system by the program coordinator, and approved by Graduate College, the student is considered to have been admitted to doctoral candidacy.